-There was discussion about tabling this item until after the fiscal year budget is approved and having community input.
-Interim General Manager Bill Lindsay said this offer expires June 18.
+There was discussion about tabling the POB item until after the fiscal year budget is approved.
+Interim General Manager Bill Lindsay said that this offer expires June 18, so tabling would be irrelevant.

-• It was moved by Director Hacaj, seconded by Director Modavi, to adopt Resolution 2020-08 of the Board of Directors of the Kensington Police Protection and Community Services District authorizing the issuance and sale of a bond in the principal amount not to exceed \$4,544,000 to refund certain pension obligations of the District, approving the form and authorizing the execution of a commitment letter and authorizing actions related thereto, carried (3-1-1) by the following roll call vote: AYES (Directors Sherris-Watt, Nottoli, Hacaj and Deppe); and NOES (Director Modavi); and ABSTAINED (Director Nottoli).
+• It was moved by Director Hacaj, seconded by Director Modavi, that the Board vote to adopt Resolution 2020-08 of the Board of Directors of the Kensington Police Protection and Community Services District authorizing the issuance and sale of a bond in the principal amount not to exceed \$4,544,000 to refund certain pension obligations of the District, approving the form and authorizing the execution of a commitment letter and authorizing actions related thereto, carried (3-1-1) by the following roll call vote: AYES (Directors

+Sherris-Watt, Hacaj and Deppe); and NOES (Director Modavi); and ABSTAINED (Director Nottoli).